Discussion Leadership Signup

 - Ask classmates to evaluate the author’s assertions based on their own experiences and values

-In addition to their leadership responsibilities, student discussion leaders should plan to complete all of the other normal elements of discussion related assignments.
-Being a discussion leader does not exempt you from participation or response expectations.
+Note: In addition to their leadership responsibilities, discussion leaders are still held to all of the normal participation or response expectations.

 For face-to-face sessions/sections: